 Disadvantages of a Floating Bridge

 - Setup and Maintenance: Floating bridges are known for being harder to setup and adjust.
 Especially when compared to fixed bridges.
-Instead of a simple setup a floating bridge needs you to be familiar with and adjust things like spring tension, be able to balancing the string and bridge tensions and potentially use string locking systems too.
+Instead of a simple setup a floating bridge needs you to be familiar with and adjust things like spring tension, be able to balance the string and bridge tensions and potentially use string locking systems too.
 This can be far too difficult for beginners.

 - Tuning Stability: Floating bridges can be more susceptible to tuning issues.
 This is especially so when the tremolo arm is used a lot.
 When the tension in the strings is changed, which heavy use of the arm will do, it often affects the overall balance of the bridge.
 This will usually cause the guitar to go out of tune and mean you have to retune a lot more frequently than with a fixed bridge.